Difference between revisions of "St Mary's Secondary School (Wedza)" - Pindula

 [[Category:High Schools]]

-St Mary's Secondary School (Wedza), Mount Saint Mary's High School Wedza, Mashonaland East Province
+St Mary's Secondary School (Wedza), or Mount Saint Mary's High School Wedza, is in Mashonaland East Province.
+The school is located at the foot of Mt Rusunzwe.

 See High Schools Of Zimbabwe.